Imalsha99/Imalsha99/README.md

 </a>

-- 🎓 Third year undergraduate at Faculty of Information Technology, University of Moratuwa.
+- 🎓 Final year undergraduate at Faculty of Information Technology, University of Moratuwa.
 - 💡  Interested in Web Development and Graphic Designing.
 - 🚀 Looking forward to collaborate on various projects in order to enhance knowledge on Web Development.
 - 🎼 Enjoys listening to music.